kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 statefulset "web" created
 ```

-Watch the Stateful Set's Pods, and wait for all of them to transition to
+When all of the Stateful Set's Pods transition to Running and Ready, retrieve
-Running and Ready.
+thecontents of their `index.html` files.

 ```shell
 $ for i in 0 1; do kubectl exec -it web-$i -- curl localhost; done